 Introduction to pharmacology, Drug regulation and approval, Drug classes and schedules, Nurses' responsibility in drug administration and dosage calculation, Pharmacokinetics and pharmacodynamics, Drug considerations across the lifespan, Legal and ethical considerations, Safe handling of medications.
-Course assessment: In-course 30%, End semester 70%

-Introduction to perioperative nursing, Review of anaesthesia, Introduction to management of patients with cardiovascular diseases/ disorders and respiratory diseases/ disorders, Introduction to pain and pain management strategies, Nursing process for a patient with pain.
-Course assessment: In-course 30%, End semester 70%
+Introduction to perioperative nursing, Review of anaesthesia, Introduction to management of patients with cardiovascular diseases/disorders and respiratory diseases/disorders, Introduction to pain and pain management strategies, Nursing process for a patient with pain.